 who is drj2

-More recently, he and his son Brennan Johnson are in the process of producing The Birth of Michigan Rock and Roll video series for the museum’s intimate Robert and Anne Hachtel Theater.
-Each short film in the series serves to emphasize the importance of Michigan artists and their music in the rise of rock and roll music in both the state and the world at large.
+More recently, he and his son Brennan Johnson have been producing The Birth of Michigan Rock and Roll video series for the museum’s intimate Robert and Anne Hachtel Theater.
+Each music-filled chapter in the series serves to emphasize the importance of Michigan artists and their recordings in the rise of rock and roll in both the country and the world at large.

 logo